Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates

-Moreover, to dynamically seed the Peregrine nucleation, we further employ the optically induced Gaussian well The widths are fixed in accordance with the experimental setup, while the depth of the potential $V_0$ is varied so as to dynamically control the emergence of the Peregrine waveform at earlier evolution times.
-Note that the transverse spatial profile of the Gaussian potential does not significantly affect the Peregrine generation, in line with the experimental observations, as long as its width is larger than the corresponding spatial extent of the BEC.
+To dynamically seed the PS nucleation, we employ the optically induced Gaussian well $V_G(\textbf{r})=-V_0 \exp{-2\left[\left(x/s_x\right)^2+\left(y/s_y\right)^2\right]}$.
+The widths and the potential depth $V_0$ are fixed in accordance with the experimental setup.
+Note that the transverse spatial profile of the Gaussian potential does not significantly affect the PS generation, in line with the experimental observations, as long as its width is larger than the transverse spatial extent of the BEC.

-We initially place all $N$ atoms in the $\ket{1,-1}$ hyperfine level and identify the ground state of this system in the presence of the optical well utilizing the time-independent version of the system of Eq.~(\ref{eq:CGPE}).
-Afterwards, we instantaneously transfer a fraction of typically $15 \%$ ($85 \%$) atoms to the $\ket{2,0}$ ($\ket{1,0}$) hyperfine state, thus emulating the RF experimental process, and letting the two-component system evolve.
-Initially, the dynamical evolution of the stationary states described above entails the counterpropagating emission of sound waves [cf.\ Figs.~\ref{fig:fig1}(i,m) and \ref{fig:fig1}(j,n)] with the subsequent Peregrine generation taking place around $t\approx 45$~$\rm{ms}$ [Figs.~\ref{fig:fig1}(k,o)], before its structural deformation towards three equidistant solitonic entities [Figs.~\ref{fig:fig1}(l,p)].
-A clear quantitative agreement with the experimental Peregrine realization and the overall dynamics [Figs.~\ref{fig:fig1} (a)--(h)] is observed.
+We initially place all $N$ atoms in the $\ket{1,-1}$ state and identify the ground state of this system in the presence of the optical well utilizing the time-independent version of Eq.~(\ref{eq:CGPE}).
+We then instantaneously transfer a fraction of typically $15 \%$ ($85 \%$) atoms to the $\ket{2,0}$ ($\ket{1,0}$) state, thus emulating the RF experimental process.
+Additionally, we approximately account for the experimental thermal fraction ($<10 \%$) and for the observed atom-loss rate in $\ket{2,0}$ of around $0.23\%$ per ms (see SM~\cite{supplement}).
+The two-component system is then allowed to evolve according to Eq.~(\ref{eq:CGPE}).
+Initially, the dynamical evolution of the stationary states described above entails the counterpropagating emission of sound waves [cf.\ Figs.\ref{fig:fig1}(i,m) and \ref{fig:fig1}(j,n)] with the subsequent PS generation reaching maximal amplitude around {$t\approx 70\,\rm{ms}$} [see the slightly earlier snapshots in Figs.\ref{fig:fig1}(k,o)], before its structural deformation toward three equidistant peaks [Figs.\ref{fig:fig1}(l,p)]. {A clear agreement with the experimental PS realization and the overall dynamics [Figs.~\ref{fig:fig1} (a)--(h)] is observed.
+Any residual deviations in the intensity of the PS are principally traced back to the time of flight performed in the experiment but not taken into account in the simulations.}